New Korean age system makes all South Koreans at least a year younger

 Why did South Korea scrap the Korean age?

-According to The Telegraph, Lee Yong-ho, a leader of the ruling People Power Party overseeing legal and public services, had in May 2022 said, “If we stick solely to the international age system, we will no longer see the social and economic costs associated with all the confusion and inconvenience arising from the age difference.”
+According to The Telegraph, earlier in 2022 Lee Yong-ho, a leader of the ruling People Power Party overseeing legal and public services, said, “If we stick solely to the international age system, we will no longer see the social and economic costs associated with all the confusion and inconvenience arising from the age difference.”

 Previous South Korean governments had tried to implement a single system, but those were not successful.
 President Yoon’s proposal, on the other hand, had more support from major political parties as well as the public.